 One of her books, Sunday Dinner at Silly Yaya’s includes an old family recipe for salad dressing.
 She gives ideas on how to involve the grandkids by letting them cut up the garlic and shake the dressing in a cruet bottle.
-These are not only fun activities for her grandkids–she is also teaching them the art of cooking that they can use their entire lives.
+She is teaching them the art of cooking that they can use their entire lives.

 And when preparing the Christmas dinner–everyone pitches in to help.
-Christmas dinners are as lavish as Yaya Violet’s craft day and include an antipasto platter, 6-pounds of meatballs, stuffed shells, ham, garlic green beans, mashed potatoes, Greek salad (of course), garlic bread and Tiramisu for dessert.
 Working together side-by-side in the kitchen forms loving bonds between family members.

 Here are four of the many books Yaya Violet has written for grandkids and grandmas!
 Included are recipes, activities, and ideas to share with Yaya’s and grandkids everywhere!

 Yaya Violet: The Grinch didn’t understand Christmas.
 He thought it was all about the presents.
 But, Christmas is not about presents.
 Christmas is about love.
 And what better way to show love, than cooking together, playing together, and eating together all within that special circle called, ‘family.’